fabiospampinato/vscode-projects-plus/README.md

 - **Customizable**: add icons, sort groups/repositories manually or by name, custom indentation width, hide paths/descriptions, switch paths/descriptions position, customizable statusbar component.
 - **Extra informations**: it can show you extra informations about your projects:
   - **Branch** (Git): enable the `projects.showBranch` setting to have the branch of a repository displayed next to its name.
 You can filter out branches via the `projects.ignoreBranches` setting.
   - **Dirty state** (Git): enable the `projects.checkDirty` setting to have an icon indicating that a repository is dirty (has uncommitted changes) next to its name.
-If you have many projects the first time you open your projects list it may tike a bit.
+If you have many projects the very first time you open your projects list it may tike a bit.
   - **Path existence**: enable the `projects.checkPaths` setting to have an icon indicating which projects are currently non-openable next to their name.
 For instance if you have projects inside encrypted disk images this extension will basically tell you which are unmounted.

 ## Install